rubyonjets/jets-docs/_docs/routing/mount.md

 ## General Recommendation

 For lightweight frameworks like Sinatra and Grape mounting them is recommended.
-For heavier frameworks like Rails, mounting is not currently recommended.
-See: [Mounting Rails Apps]({% link _docs/rails/mount.md %}).
+For heavier frameworks like Rails, mounting will not work due to name collisions.